-The biggest commitment was from the Parish Council Chairman, Mr. Charles J. Eagan, to serve as the Grand Marshal, providing they could get a parade permit.
+On March 17, 1970, John Marchese, as president of a local and famous marching club, brought members to the Irish Channel for the purpose of parading in the Irish Channel Parade.
+Before, during and after the parade, several things occurred that caused Marchese to believe that it was time to organize a St. Patrick’s Parade in Jefferson.
+After a lot of footwork and a few commitments, the ground work was laid out.
+The biggest commitment was from the Parish Council Chairman, Mr. Charles J. Eagan, who was asked to serve as the Grand Marshal, providing they could get a parade permit.
 Marchese then enlisted the aid of Joseph Fulco and together they selected a committee, wrote the by-laws and applied for a charter.
-The first meeting of the St. Patrick Parade Committee of Jefferson, Inc. was held on January 13, 1971, at Fulco’s Bar and Lounge.
+The first meeting of the St. Patrick's Parade Committee of Jefferson, Inc. was held on January 13, 1971, at Fulco’s Bar and Lounge.
 Attending the first meeting as selected charter members, besides Marchese and Fulco, were Harold “Buck” Dwyer, S.C.
 “Tookie” Woodruff, Gordon Moore, Thomas Naro, Hap Otillio, Jules Treadway, Scott Pete, Charles Scallan, James Carrigan, Richard Hebert and Billy Burke, or thirteen charter members in all.

 Participation in the parade is by written invitation only.
-By virtue of a Parish Ordinance, this and other Non-Mardi Gras Parade’s may only have a maximum of one hundred ten units in their parade.
-Vacancies are filled from a waiting list when a parading unit disregards one of our rules, but not limited to, such as throwing of cabbage or any missile which can cause injury.
-Units that disregard these rules are simply not invited back again.
+By virtue of a Parish Ordinance, this and other Non-Mardi Gras Parades may only have a maximum of one hundred ten units in their parade.
+Vacancies are filled from a waiting list when a parading unit disregards one of our rules which are attached on this website.
+Units that disregard any rules are suspended and/or expelled and simply not invited back again.